localnerve/react-element-size-reporter/README.md

 `sizeAction` {Function} - The action creator that receives the [Size Report](https://github.com/localnerve/element-size-reporter#size-report).

 `options` {Object} - The window resize and reporting options.
-Same as [createWindowResizeReporter](#createWindowResizeReporter), except the actionCreator option is ignored - it is supplied explicitly via `sizeAction`.
+Same as [windowResizeReporter](#windowResizeReporter), except the actionCreator option is ignored - it is supplied explicitly via `sizeAction`.

 * `resizeWait` {Number} - Resize debouncer trailing wait in milliseconds.
 Defaults to 100ms.